cdanielmachado/fluxbound/docs/index.md

 ### Solution

-The solution object has such utilities such a filtering using regular expressions:
+The solution object has utilities such a filtering with regular expressions:

 ```python
 sol.show_values(pattern='R_EX', sort=True, abstol=0.1)